max-hill/563-final-project/report.md

 tree.
-As we shall see, the simulations conducted support the existence of a nonempty anomaly zone, i.e., a set of parameters for which the above inequality does not hold, and hence R* is not guaranteed to converge to the true tree topology in the three-taxa case (and hence in the rooted n-taxa case).
+As we shall see, the simulations conducted support the existence of a nonempty anomaly zone, i.e., a set of parameters for which the above inequality does not hold, and hence R* is not guaranteed to converge to the true tree topology in the rooted three-taxa case (and hence in the rooted n-taxa case).

 Furthermore, the results from this project also has implications for the consistency of quartet-based methods such as ASTRAL, as one can demonstrate